Comp-era/haddock3/README.md

 Run locally on your system (for small test cases),

-Or use interactive sessions or job submission scripts on an HPC.

-Refer to the usage.md and the example SLURM script available in the scripts/ folder for detailed instructions on how to run HADDOCK3 jobs in an HPC environment.
+Or refer to the **usage.md** and the example SLURM script available in the scripts  folder for detailed instructions on how to run HADDOCK3 jobs in an HPC environment.

 You can also run Jupyter Notebooks or JupyterLab inside the container for interactive sessions, analysis of outputs, data curation, or visualization of results.
 Make sure your $HOME directory contains the relevant input/output files and notebooks.